Help With a Consumer Proposal

 Once you file a consumer proposal, your wages will stop being garnished and any lawsuits against you by creditors will halt.
 You will also likely be able to keep your assets under the terms of a consumer proposal.

 You will also be obligated to attend two government mandated financial counselling sessions and potentially attend meetings with your creditors.
-However, it’s important to know that an experienced bankruptcy trustee at Dana MacRae will walk you through each step of the process of a consumer proposal in Ontario.
+However, its important to know that as an experienced licensed insolvency trustee Dana MacRae will walk you through each step of the process of a consumer proposal in Ontario.